jeandeaual/tts-deckconverter/README.md

 Flags:
   -back string
         card back (cannot be used with "-backURL"):
   -backURL string
         custom URL for the card backs (cannot be used with "-back") -chest string
         save to the Tabletop Simulator chest folder (use "/" for the root folder) (cannot be used with "-output") -compact
         don't indent the resulting JSON file
   -debug
         enable debug logging
   -mode string
-    	available modes: mtg, pkm, ygo
+        available modes: mtg, pkm, ygo, cfv
   -option value
         plugin specific option (can have multiple)
         mtg:
-    		quality (enum): image quality (default: large)
+                quality (enum): image quality (default: normal)
                 rulings (bool): add the rulings to each card description (default: false)
         pkm:
                 quality (enum): image quality (default: hires)
-    	ygo: no option available
+        ygo:
+                format (enum): duel format (default: Master Duel)
+        cfv:
-  -output string
+                lang (enum): Card language (default: en) -output string
         destination folder (defaults to the current folder) (cannot be used with "-chest") -template
         download each images and create a deck template instead of referring to each image individually -version
         display the version information
 ```

 ### Usage examples